|

 Junior_high: Howe Ave

-Junior_high_friends: Dont recall what I had for dinner last night much less
+Junior_high_friends: Dont recall what I had for dinner last night much less that!

 Memorable_teachers: Coaches were very important to me, especially Schwartz